Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

 \subsubsection{Discrete eigenmodes}

-Figure \ref{fig:viscous_discrete} presents three viscous discrete eigenmodes with respect to each base flow whose spatial structures are inherited from the inviscid discrete eigenmodes shown in figure \ref{fig:inviscid_discrete}.
-As they are already regular, viscosity only marginally changes the spatial structures from their inviscid counterparts.
-Although the velocity components have nonzero imaginary parts as a result of viscous perturbation, the number of wiggles still determines the spatial complexity of these eigenmodes.
-Also, the more wiggling near $r=0$ happens in the eigenmode, the faster it is stablised in time (i.e., $|\Real (\sigma)|$ increases).
-This makes sense because viscous diffusion should increase as spatial gradient of the velocity components gets steep, e.g., the spacing between the wiggles decreases.
+Figure \ref{fig:viscous_discrete} presents three viscous discrete eigenmodes with respect to each base flow, whose spatial structures are inherited from the inviscid discrete eigenmodes displayed in figure \ref{fig:inviscid_discrete}.
+They remain non-singular throughout the whole radial domain.
+Viscosity only marginally affects the spatial structures of these eigenmodes compared to their inviscid counterparts, making the velocity components have slightly non-zero imaginary parts due to viscous perturbation.
+The number of wiggles in the eigenmodes still determines their spatial characteristics.
+Moreover, those eigenmodes with more wiggles near $r=0$ are more stable over time, i.e., $|\Real(\sigma)|$ increases.
+This phenomenon is physically justifiable since the spatial gradient of velocity components becomes steeper when the spacing between the wiggles is reduced, and viscous diffusion should, therefore, be more intensive.
+These eigenmodes are physical as they are regular, well-resolved solutions to the linearised Navier-Stokes equations on the $q$-vortex.
+They are typically characterised by modest wiggles that are spatially resolved, have rapid monotonous decay in $r$, and clearly correspond to the inviscid discrete eigenmodes associated with $\sigma_{d}^{0}$.

-These eigenmodes are entirely regular and legitimate solutions to the linearised Navier-Stokes equations on the $q$-vortex.
-In general, the discrete eigenmodes are characterised by (1) relatively modest wiggles and (2) rapid decaying in $r$.
-From now on, we evaluate the other families of the eigenmodes based on these two criteria.
-If there exists a family of eigenmodes exhibiting comparable characteristics, then it can be expected to be physically relevant solutions to this viscous problem as well as the discrete eigenmodes.